zachcurry/emacs-anywhere/README.md

 ``` bash
 ./emacs-anywhere/install
 ```
 3. Open System Preferences and navigate to `keyboard > shortcuts > Services`.
-Check the box beside "Emac Anywhere" and click "Add Shortcut" and key a shortcut.
+Check the box beside "Emacs Anywhere" and click "Add Shortcut" and key a shortcut.

 ### Linux (alpha) ###
 *The Linux implementation requires* **xdotool** *be installed.
 Install as needed.*